 Religion, Conflict and Post-Secular Politics

 Free Speech, Religion and the United Nations: The Political Struggle to Define International Free Speech Norms

 Religion and the Realist Tradition: From Political Theology to International Relations Theory and Back

 The Politics of New Atheism

-This book identifies and examines the political activities of selected religious actors, in both domestic and international contexts, in relation to democracy, human rights and civilisational interactions, and asks why, how and when do selected religious actors seek to influence political outcomes?...
+This book identifies and examines the political activities of selected religious actors, in both domestic and international contexts, in relation to democracy, human rights and civilisational interactions.
+And it asks why, how and when do selected religious actors seek to influence political...